 }

-Create a validator.js file under the config directory in single-module project and validator.js under common/config directory in multi-module project.
-Add a custom verification method in validator.js:
+directory in multi-module project.
+Add a custom verification method in validator.js

 // logic index.js